thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:46:25]
 **Bradley:**
-It's that 6 fundamental building blocks of every book, course or digital product that I create.
+It's that "6 fundamental building blocks of every book, course or digital product that I create".
 And so anyway, all I'm saying is that these things overlap a lot.
 It's just that the like the subtle pairings or groupings and the order and progression is a little bit different.
 Right, Cool.
 And then here's the only difference from mine.

 [00:46:54]
 **Bradley:**